Schematics for Design Quality Control

 The complete documentation shall consist of the following items: Identification of the final design format, brief description of the concept, the targeted end product, and its specifications, and finally a checklist for taking action.
 While preparing the design documentation, the client shall have to make sure that all the required information is included in the documents.

 Taking a design quality control measure involves first deciding what kind of control will be necessary.
 The overall quality should be high and the identified errors should be corrected.
 Once this is decided, a series of activities shall be carried out to achieve the purpose.
-These activities include making sure the product is prepared as per the customer’s requirements, double-check the completed work and make sure that the product meets the final output criterion.
+These activities include making sure the product is prepared as per the customer’s requirements, double-checking the completed work and make sure that the product meets the final output criterion.
 The processes involved while taking a design checklist are mentioned below:

 o Point-to-Point Wiring – This is a QC process where there is a direct connection between electrical circuits.
 In this process, the circuit is created as per the client’s requirements and fixed wiring is created.
 A test is done to identify any incorrect wiring.
 When proper point-to-point wiring is found then a QA team follows up with corrections and fine-tune the design standards accordingly.